-By focusing on the juice of the fruit alone, we also eliminate the fiber and other benefits we get from eating the whole fruit and not only extracting the juice.
+By focusing on the juice of the fruit alone, we also eliminate the fiber and other benefits we get from eating the whole fruit, which are eliminated when we only extract the juice.

 #3 – Organic Processed Foods

 Go organic!
-Yes, “organic” is one of the more recent buzzwords that have captured the interest of many.
+Yes, “organic” is one of the more recent buzzwords that has captured the interest of many.
 Indeed, there is benefit in seeking and consuming organic versions of foods.
 Organic foods provide a more natural version and with minimal processing, if any at all.
 However, there is a MARKETING strategy with some of the so-called organic foods out there – many of these foods we sometimes place in our shopping carts and bring back home.

-What food processors and marketing groups do is figure out a way to tap into the HYPE of ORGANIC EATING while still sneaking in some “not-so-nice” or “not-so-wanted” ingredients – in essence, the foods that you should not eat or the foods that make the normally healthy foods suddenly fall into the category of foods that you MUST eat.
+What food processors and marketing groups do is figure out a way to tap into the HYPE of ORGANIC EATING while still sneaking in some “not-so-nice” or “not-so-wanted” ingredients – in essence, the foods that you should not eat or the foods that make the normally healthy foods suddenly fall into the category of foods that you MUST NOT eat.

 For example, while organic granola can be a healthy choice, what we need to UNDERSTAND about granola is the way many types of granola options appear to us in the grocery stores.
 Such organic food choices could contain non-organic “add-ins” and sometimes other organic ingredients like natural cane sugar, which is in reality still sugar that we should AVOID where possible.
 Of course, the organic version of sugar may be better.
-However, do pay attention to processed foods, especially if these foods are tagged with the word “organic” but are processed and rendered less healthy than natural counterparts.
+However, do pay attention to processed foods, especially if these foods are tagged with the word “organic” but are processed and rendered less healthy than their natural counterparts.

 #4 – Gluten-Free Processed Foods